pleabargain/EnglishHelpsYourCareer/english_in_use_personality_test.md

 #  Do you believe that people basically have good intentions?

 #  When you do something, do you always do it well?

+---

+#mermaid

-Ana:When you do something, do you always do it well?
+- Q:When you do something, do you always do it well?

-Bob: When I do something, I can't always do it well.
+- A:When I do something, I can't always do it well.
 If it's important for myself and others then I will do it well.
 If it's not important, then I'll just do it without concern for the results.

 ---